 James Hansen has been warning the world since the 1980s about the risks we are imposing on ourselves.
 Unfortunately, not enough people have listened so we are continuing to increase the rate at which we are dumping CO2 into the only atmosphere we have.

-In the above video, Hansen uses clear, unemotional language and visual aids to explain how the accumulation of that normally innocuous gas increases the probability of hotter than normal seasons and increases the percentage of the earth’s surface area suffering from temperatures as much as 3-5 standard deviations above average.
+In the above video [no longer available], Hansen uses clear, unemotional language and visual aids to explain how the accumulation of that normally innocuous gas increases the probability of hotter than normal seasons and increases the percentage of the earth’s surface area suffering from temperatures as much as 3-5 standard deviations above average.

 Aside: I reject assertions that “the public” cannot understand the language of statistics and probability.
 There are far too many people in that public who frequent casinos, visit tracks, or watch sporting events for me to believe that they are not familiar with the terminology associated with measuring uncertainty and attempting to mathematically predict outcomes.
 End Aside.